rkonoplev/dniester/docs/en/DEVELOPER_GUIDE.md

 ## Starting Scenarios

-The News Platform supports two distinct starting scenarios for administrators and developers.
+Phoebe CMS supports two distinct starting scenarios for administrators and developers.

 ### Scenario 1: Migrate from Drupal 6 (Legacy Data)

 This is the primary scenario for projects with an existing Drupal 6 installation.

-1. Follow the complete migration process outlined in **[Migration Drupal6 → News Platform](MIGRATION_DRUPAL6.md)**.
+1. Follow the complete migration process outlined in **[Migration Drupal6 → Phoebe CMS](MIGRATION_DRUPAL6.md)**.
 2. This process produces the `db_data/clean_schema.sql` file, which contains all your legacy news, users, and taxonomy.
 3. Start the application stack:
     ```bash